-Education funding is scarce.
+Education Funding is Scarce.

-Each year, during the budget planning period, you select a budget number for the custodial department.
-In most districts, this is based on past history and any additional foreseeable expenses such as equipment replacement, new construction, and how comfortable you are with your various funding sources.
+Each year, during the budget-planning period, you select a budget number for the custodial department.
+In most districts, this is based on past history and any additional foreseeable expenses, such as equipment replacement, new construction, and how comfortable you are with your various funding sources.

 At Pike Systems, we break down the cleaning budget further by looking specifically at demographics, procedures, cleaning frequencies, cleaning standards, supplies, and labor.

 We start with what you want cleaned.

 Procedures are a critical component to arriving at the budget number.
-Appling modern methods, mechanization, and tools will greatly reduce your labor portion of the budget.
+Applying modern methods, mechanization, and tools will greatly reduce your labor portion of the budget.
 Procedures will also drive the quality of the work performed.

 Frequency can be determined by your desired cleanliness level.
 Less frequent cleaning will result in a lower quality standard.

 The cleaning standards are the combination of demographics, procedures, and frequency.
-For example, “Clean the west corridor with the battery scrubber each night using red pads and the Super Shine-All Detergent.
+For example: Clean the west corridor with the battery scrubber each night using red pads and the Super Shine-All Detergent.
 Any changes in the cleaning standard will impact your budget either up or down.